Facebook (Meta) SQL Interview Questions

 This Facebook (Meta) SQL interview question for the data scientist position can be solved in several ways, but we’ll cover the most flexible solution.
 Keep reading to discover an approach which can cover varying datasets and avoids the pitfalls of other strategies!

 Facebook (Meta) started out in the dorms of Harvard but quickly gained prominence and is today worth over US $1 trillion.
-Along with Google, Apple, Microsoft, and Amazon, Facebook (Meta) forms the Big Five data science companies in US Information Technology.
+Along with Google, Apple, Microsoft, and Amazon, Facebook (Meta) forms the Big Five FAANG companies in US Information Technology.
 While it is mostly known for its eponymous app, Facebook (Meta) also has numerous other products and services including WhatsApp, Instagram, Facebook Messenger, Giphy, and Oculus among others.

 Data Science Position at Facebook (Meta)